TheCutestCat/jailbreakllm/README.md

 # jailbreakllm
 In this repo we will have :

-1. Pipeline that check whether your Prompt can jailbreak or not
+- a pipeline that check whether your Prompt can jailbreak the current model or not
-2. A collection of currently available prompts
+- How to generrate a prompt that can jailbreak the model (sadly current success rate is very low)